YessiRocha/limathpy/docs/index.rst

 Calculus
 ~~~~~~~~

-Here there are functions to solve calculus problems
+Here there are functions to solve calculus problems in one variable

 .. automodule:: limathpy.Calculus
    :members: